tangbyron/tangbyron.github.io/_posts/2025-12-08-context-engineering-in-practice.md

 ## Key Takeaways

-Protect the primary agent!
+Protect the primary agent by thinking through context on three levels of: agent, user, logs.
 - Use token count API to visualize exactly how much context is in memory.
 - Be clear on where you are sending stdout from the code execution sandbox.
+- Leverage Sub-LMs to summarize large tool results
 - Apply client and server side filtering.
-- Think about disclosure on three levels of: agent, user, logs.

 ---